LIHPC-Computational-Geometry/honeycomb/honeycomb-guide/src/definitions/orbits.md

 ## *i*-cells

-A specific subset of orbits, refered to as *i*-cells are defined and often used in algorithms.
+A specific subset of orbits, referred to as *i*-cells are defined and often used in algorithms.
 The general definition is the following:

 - **if i = 0**:  *0-cell(d) = ⟨{ β<sub>j</sub> o β<sub>k</sub> with 1 ≤ j < k ≤ N }⟩(d)*